 Greenville is a medium-sized city located in the state of Mississippi.
 With a population of 29,085 people and 13 constituent neighborhoods, Greenville is the eighth largest community in Mississippi.

-Greenville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Greenville is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Greenville is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Greenville who work in sales jobs (12.52%), office and administrative support (11.22%), and teaching (7.74%).

-The education level of Greenville citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-18.78% of adults 25 and older in Greenville have a college degree.
+In terms of college education, Greenville is nearly on par with the US average for all cities of 21.84%: 18.78% of adults 25 and older in Greenville have a bachelor's degree or advanced degree.

 The per capita income in Greenville in 2018 was $19,520, which is middle income relative to Mississippi, and low income relative to the rest of the US.
 This equates to an annual income of $78,080 for a family of four.
 However, Greenville contains both very wealthy and poor people as well.
 Greenville also has one of the higher rates of people living in poverty in the nation, with 37.34% of its population below the federal poverty line.